GlobalAICommunity/HOL-AMLS/README.md

 * The first time you run the code you need to authenticate with your Azure Subscription.
 Follow the instructions.
 * When Authenticated successfully run the cell again.
 * *This can take a few minutes to create*
-* To validate if everyting is oké run the code to view the details of your workspace
+* To validate if everyting is ok run the code to view the details of your workspace
 ```
 ws.get_details()
 ```